-“Most of us just don’t even want to think about getting old and infirm and needing 24/7 care, particularly in a nursing home,” Howard observes.
+“Most of us just don’t even want to think about getting old and infirm and needing 24/7 care, particularly in a nursing home,” Howard said.
 “And if we do think about it, we put off making a decision or balk at spending the money for a long-term care policy.”

-“But, ultimately, it’s about whether or not people want to assume all the risk or share it,” Howard emphasizes.
+“But, ultimately, it’s about whether or not people want to assume all the risk or share it,” Howard emphasized.
 “So for those that are really squeamish about putting a lot of money into long-term care, even though technically they can afford it, I always remind them that they don’t have any trouble insuring their car or their home, so why don’t they want to insure themselves against the risk of becoming disabled in some way, which is pretty high.”

-“I remind them, that by doing nothing, they are rolling the dice,” Howard said.
-“And, interestingly, some of those people who roll the dice on this don’t roll it in any other regard.”
+“I remind them that by doing nothing, they are rolling the dice,” Howard said.
+“And, interestingly, some of those people who roll the dice on this, don’t roll it in any other regard.”

-Part of the problem, Howard and others stress, is that many people mistakenly assume that traditional health insurance, the Affordable Care Act and/or Medicare, the federal healthcare program for older Americans, will cover long-term care.
+Part of the problem, Howard and others stressed, is that many people mistakenly assume that traditional health insurance, the Affordable Care Act and/or Medicare, the federal healthcare program for older Americans, will cover long-term care.
 Unfortunately, that is far from the case.

 First, consider your own tolerance for risk.
 And remember that if you must enter a nursing home at some point, the total cost of all your premium payments combined will almost certainly be less than the cost of a single year in the facility—no matter how many years you’ve been paying premiums.

-“At the end of the day,” Asnes advises, “You need to look at this as a critical part of your estate planning.
+“At the end of the day,” Asnes said, “You need to look at this as a critical part of your estate planning.
 Because in many cases, the money is depleted taking care of one spouse, and then there is very little left for the other.
 So LTC can be vital in helping maintain the estate for the surviving spouse and, ideally, for the children.
-There’s no doubt that when chosen carefully, long-term-care insurance can make the difference between living out your life in the most comfortable way possible or becoming, in the worst case scenario, a tough responsibility for your family, or a ward of the state.”
+There’s no doubt that when chosen carefully, long-term-care insurance can make the difference between living out your life in the most comfortable way possible or becoming, in the worst-case scenario, a tough responsibility for your family, or a ward of the state.”

 To learn more about LTC, visit LongtermCare.gov.